 Japan’s multinational conglomerate, Sony Corporation, is on its work to develop the next generation of smartwatches made of electronic paper (e-ink) technology.
 Based on the report released by Bloomberg, their anonymous sources (“people familiar with the matter”) also shared that the tech giant’s e-ink watch may come out as early as next year which is part of their “new venture-style approach to creating products.”

-It wasn’t a secret that the company was experiencing a major struggle in terms of keeping themselves on top of various tech battles (console, mobile, etc.).
-Sony has been reported to do major job cuts and cost reduction for a decade now, which soured the company’s innovative culture.
+It wasn’t a secret that the company was experiencing a major struggle in terms of keeping itself on top of various tech battles (console, mobile, etc.).
+Sony has been reported to do major job cuts and cost reductions for a decade now, which soured the company’s innovative culture.
 As a solution, they build a creative division, to be headed by Chief Executive Officer Kazuo Hirai, to track down promising products such as the e-ink smartwatch.

 Electrophoretic Ink (E-ink) is a special type of electronic paper that is founded by Joseph Jacobson and Barrett Comiskey of E Ink Corporation in 1997 and patented in 1996.
 Commercially available in grayscale and colored, it is used today in the screen of e-readers as well as affordable mobile phones and smartwatches such as the Pebble.